Master of Public Health

 Where it can take you

-Demand for public health professionals is growing as a result of emerging and re-emerging diseases, environmental health concerns, health care reform, and sociopolitical factors affecting our nation and worldwide health.
-Professionals with the M.P.H. degree may work in a variety of settings and take active roles in shaping the agenda of the future of health care.
+Demand for public health professionals is growing as a result of emerging and re-emerging diseases, environmental health concerns, health care reform, and sociopolitical factors affecting health worldwide.
+Professionals with the M.P.H. degree work in a variety of settings and take active roles in shaping the future of health care.

 To improve the health of the population through education, research, and service, with emphasis on multicultural and underserved populations.